Mark D. Lazzaro - Research

 Polarized growth in conifer pollen tubes

-Conifer pollen tubes exhibit polarized growth but their underlying mechanims differ from growth in flowering plant pollen tubes.
+Conifer pollen tubes exhibit polarized growth but their underlying mechanisms differ from growth in flowering plant pollen tubes.
 These slower growing pollen tubes use microtubules and their associated motors to regulate and control elongation dependent on microfilaments and myosin.
 This mechanism is similar to how polarized growth occurs in mosses and ferns.

 Acid secreting trichomes

 Many plants are covered with trichomes, multicellular hairs that secrete many different compounds.
-Chickpea trichomes secrete hydrochlric acid and other compounds.
+Chickpea trichomes secrete hydrochloric acid and other compounds.
 This acid can be quite strong, with a pH of 0.5 in collected secretions!
 The mechanism controlling this secretion is not known.
 These trichomes also contain a system of tubular vacuoles which pass between cells through a plasmodesmata like system.